 My wild boar recipes will be a wonderful addition to your game recipe collection.
 From wild boar pulled sandwiches to wild boar sausage, I've got you covered.

 Rabbit meat is very lean and can be tough.
 It's important to cook it "low and slow" as it tenderizes the meat.

 Squirrel meat is also very lean and can be tough.
 It's important to

-cook it "low and slow" to ensure you will have tender meat after
+cook it "low and slow" also to ensure you will have tender meat after

 Learn how to clean a turkey too.